trothr/znetboot/CMS_Commands.md

 # CMS Commands

-This document discusses CMS commands available on z/VM.
+This document discusses some CMS commands available on z/VM.

 CMS is the "Conversational Monitor System", a single user operating system exclusive to the z/VM environment.
 (CMS cannot run without "CP", the z/VM hypervisor.)

 CMS provides a very efficient interactive environment.
-For ZNETBOOT, CMS provides the essential functions needed to retrieve Linux kernels and supporting files from the network, arrange them in proper order, and then direct CP to boot Linux.
+For ZNETBOOT, CMS provides the essential functions needed to retrieve a Linux kernels and supporting files from the network, arrange them in proper order, and then direct the CP hypervisor to boot Linux.

 You cannot issue CMS commands when running Linux.
 You cannot have Linux running when CMS is booted.
 They are distinct operating systems.

 Whether running CMS or Linux, you still have CP, the Control Program.
 CP commands on z/VM are common between CMS and Linux.
+That is to say, the same CP commands available when you are running CMS are still available when you are running Linux, but invoking them is different.
-To further confuse matters, CMS passes commands it does not recognize to CP with the result that many users do not know if a z/VM command is a CP command (also available to Linux) or a CMS command (not available in Linux).
+To confuse matters, CMS passes commands it does not recognize to CP.
+This is ostensibly for convenience, but has the unfortunate effect that many users do not know if a z/VM command is a CP command (also available to Linux) or a CMS command (not available in Linux).

 Some common CMS commands follow.